BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 You can use an enzymatic cleaner that can break up a urine stain through a chemical reaction, and most importantly they can break down the acid in your cat’s urine and neutralize the bacteria.

-A really great option is the Rocco & Roxie enzymatic cleaner that you can find on Amazon by No products found.
+A really great option is the Rocco & Roxie enzymatic cleaner that you can find on Amazon by clicking here.

 It can be used on every surface, including clothing and my favorite part is that you can spray it on the dog bed, leave it for 10 minutes, and then put it in the washer, or you can use 1-2 cups in a pre-soak cycle!